 School of Medicine Departments

-- Anesthesiology: Actively involved in Creighton’s teaching mission and providing anesthesiology services to the community.
+- Anesthesiology and Perioperative Medicine: Actively involved in Creighton’s teaching mission and providing anesthesiology services to the community.

 - Biomedical Sciences: Provides education and research opportunities in the medical sciences and training in research and advanced clinical anatomy through graduate programs.